pulumi/docs/pulumi-hugo/themes/default/content/learn/glossary/cache-database.md

 ---
+title_tag: What is a Database Cache?
 title: Database Cache
-meta_desc: A database cache is supplementary to your primary database, either built into your database itself or as an additional layer.
+meta_desc: A database cache is supplementary to your primary database and exists to radically speed up read access to frequently-queried data.
 layout: glossary/single
 ---